stephyswe/spotify-v2/README.md

 - Table Editor - Prices - should be 1 row
 - Table Editor - Products - should be 1 row

+#11 Subscribe modal and account page

+Localhost - Subscribe to product - checkout in stripe Supabase - Table Editor - Customers/Subscription - should be 1 row

+- Create new account - that isn't subscribed
+-- validate unsubscribed user cannot play or add songs

+# Customer portal in /account
+- warning: in /account cannot access customer portal
+- fix: activate test link in stripe, then it should work

+"""
+You can’t create a portal session in test mode until you save your customer portal settings in test mode at https://dashboard.stripe.com/test/settings/billing/portal.',
+"""

+get error in console
+"""
+Blocked a frame with origin "http://localhost:3000" from accessing a cross-origin frame.
+"""

 ---